armzilla/amazon-echo-ha-bridge/README.md

 9) Click Publish
 The Smart App should now be listed on your phone.
 You can try opening it and selecting switches if you like.

+NOTE: This version deletes the device list and recreates each time you authenticate/add/remove devices.
+Therefore you must open the echo web portal and clear your current devices after an update settings->connected home->FORGET

+Then reimport your data
+"Alexa discover devices"

+If you fail to forget you will see duplicate devices, just forget and reimport to fix this.

+I plan to work on a version which keeps unchanged devices, removes devices removed and adds devices added.
+Then you will only need to discover, not FORGET first.